-Growing thyme is considered one of the easiest activities in gardening.
+Gardeners consider growing thyme one of the most leisurely activities in gardening.
 This plant is very resilient and flexible in the garden.

-When I was a child, my family grew thyme consistently to prepare some homemade Zaatar.
-If you’re wondering, Zaatar is a Middle Eastern spice that consists mainly of thyme and is used to prepare flavorful pastry or to make meals and dishes tastier.
+When I was a child, my family always grew thyme to prepare homemade Zaatar.
+If you’re wondering, Zaatar is a Middle Eastern spice that consists of thyme (more than anything).
+We use it to prepare flavorful pastry or to make meals and dishes tastier.

-For that reason, I’m experienced with cultivating thyme successfully.
-Years of practice have taught me how to successfully propagate and care for thyme and also how to choose the best soil for this herb.
+For that reason, I have a lot of experience with cultivating thyme.
+Years of practice have taught me how to propagate and care for thyme and choose the best soil for this herb.

-In fact, choosing soil for thyme is very simple, and in this article, I’m going to walk you through all you need to know about this topic.
+Choosing soil for thyme is remarkably simple.
+In this article, I’m going to walk you through all you need to know about this topic.

 The Nature of Thyme

-Before we move on to talking exclusively about the perfect soil for thyme, it’s necessary to clarify a few things about the nature of thyme and what makes it selective for the type of soil in which it grows.
+Before we talk about the perfect soil for thyme, it’s necessary to clarify a few things.
+We need to discuss the nature of thyme and what makes it selective for the type of soil in which it grows.

-Thyme originated in the Mediterranean region, which is a relatively hot and arid area.
-Plants that are native to this area are usually stiffer than other ones.
+Thyme originated in the Mediterranean region, a pretty hot and arid area.
+Plants native to this area are usually stiffer than other plants.

-What’s more is that in most cases thyme can grow as an evergreen perennial, which means it can survive during all seasons of the year.
-That’s why thyme can withstand many fluctuations in its environmental conditions.
+What’s more is that in most cases, thyme can grow as an evergreen perennial.
+That means it can survive through all seasons of the year.
+This status is why thyme can withstand many fluctuations in its environmental conditions.

 The soil in the Mediterranean region drains water very well.
 This feature is problematic and beneficial at the same time.

-While soil that drains water quickly causes plants to dry quicker in areas where temperatures are high and rain is scarce in the first place, it also prevents moisture from accumulating in the ground and causing root rot or suffocation.
+Soil that drains too much water causes plants to dry quicker.
+This is the case in areas with hot temperatures and scarce rain.
+These conditions prevent moisture from accumulating in the ground.
+This lack of water could cause root rot or suffocation.

-Thyme has adapted very well to the soil of the Mediterranean area, and we will use this piece of information to determine the best type of soil for our plant.
+Thyme has adapted very well to the soil of the Mediterranean area.
+We will use this information to figure out the best type of soil for our plant.

 The Best Soil for Thyme

 The answer is very controversial.
-Thyme is a drought-tolerant plant that can grow decently in a cactus and succulent mix, but it can also do very well in a regular but modified potting soil mix.
+Thyme is a drought-tolerant plant that can grow well in a cactus and succulent mix.
+But it can also do very well in a regular but modified potting soil mix.

-One other feature that you should look for in the soil is the pH of the medium.
-Although thyme can withstand a wide range of pH ranging from 6 to 8, it prefers a more balanced one.
+One other feature you should look for in the soil is the pH of the medium.
+Although thyme can withstand a wide range of pH, ranging from 6 to 8, it prefers a more balanced one.

 While many plants prefer acidic or alkaline soil, thyme grows best in neutral soil.
-The ideal pH of the soil for thyme would be one that ranges from 6 to 7.
+The ideal pH of the soil for thyme would range from 6 to 7.